EyachirArafat/language-styler/README.md

-# @eyachir/language-detector
+# language-detector

 A lightweight JavaScript library for detecting and styling text in multiple languages using Unicode ranges.
-It supports preserving HTML tags and allows users to add custom languages with ease.
+It allows users to add custom languages with ease.

 ---

 ## 🔑 Key Features
 - Detects languages like Bengali, English, Arabic, Chinese, Korean, and more.
 - Styles text with custom CSS classes based on detected languages.
-- Preserves HTML tags (`<h1>`, `<p>`, etc.) during processing.
 - Supports custom language addition via Unicode ranges.
 - Lightweight and easy to integrate in Node.js and browser environments.